bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ```
 ---
 ![pic2](LoggingInWithieng6.png)
-- After, I saved the config file, I opened the terminal and typed ```ssh ieng6``` and the result is the picture above.
+- After I saved the config file, I opened the terminal and typed ```ssh ieng6``` and the result is the picture above.
 - ieng6 is the username I chose to replace my cs15l account.

 ---
 ![pic3](SCPusingieng6.png)
 - Then, I copied MarkdownParse.java to the server using my new username.
-- This is the command I used to copied MarkdownParse.java to the server
+- This command below is what I used to copied MarkdownParse.java to the server
 ```
 scp MarkdownParse.java ieng6:~/
 ```